Good Medicine - Medical School III - Cover

 “I’m concerned about you, Mike.
 You’re under tremendous stress, and you’re missing a lot of church.”

-“Both of those things are true, but you know I have no control over my schedule, and being able to handle severe stress is mandatory for trauma specialists.
+“Both of those things are true, but you know I have no control over my schedule, and being able to handle severe stress is mandatory for emergency medicine specialists.
 I have plenty of help from Lara, Serafima, Alyssa, and the other girls, so I’m coping.
 Anna is helping as well, as you know.
 I didn’t mention it before, but about two weeks ago, at Bishop JOHN’s direction, I went to see Father Roman in Ellwood City.
 I’ll speak to him again in two weeks.
 I think he can help.
 How is Yulia?”

 “Better, though she has quite a way to go.
 Shall we join the others and open our gifts?”